Candy Chromatography: What Makes Those Colors?

 Figure 6.
 Your chromatography setup should look similar to this example.
 The edge of the chromatography strips should just barely touch the solvent.

 - Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top then remove the strip from the solvent.
-Keep a close eye on your chromatography strip and the solvent front— if you let it run too long the dye may run off the paper and become distorted.
+Depending on the chromatography paper, this can take anywhere from 30 minutes to several hours.
+Regularly check on your chromatography strip and the solvent front— if you let it run too long the dye may run off the paper and become distorted.

 - Use a pencil to mark how far the solvent rose.